Hosseinem/Benchmark-Analysis/README.md

-In conclusion, the comparison of the three programs all together that ilustrates the fact that Heap is the fastest and then Quick sort and Binary Tree and finally Bubble sort is the slowest one with a major difference.
+In conclusion, the comparison of the three programs all together that illustrates the fact that Heap is the fastest and then Quick sort and Binary Tree and finally Bubble sort is the slowest one with a major difference.

 <p align="center"><img src = "https://github.com/Hosseinem/Third-assignment/blob/master/8.png" width = "450" height = "350"/>